Melanerpes shawi: Description

-Melanerpes shawi can be differentiated from M. lewis based on the combination of multiple features.
-The intercondylar eminence of the tarsometatarsus has a wider base while also generally being taller and more slender compared to its relative.
+Melanerpes shawi can be differentiated from M. lewis based on a combination of multiple features.
+The intercondylar eminence of the tarsometatarsus has a wider base, while also generally being taller and more slender compared to its relative.
 The lateral cotyla is posterolaterally shorter and the hypotarsus does not expand as far laterally as in M. lewis.
 The articulation point for the fourth toe is shorter and the trochlea accessoria has its anterior border partly hidden by the trochlea of the third metatarsus.
-This differs from Lewis's woodpecker, in which the trochlea accessoria is clearly visible between the third and fourth trochlea.
+This differs from Lewis's woodpecker, in which the trochlea accessoria is clearly visible between the third and fourth trochleae.

 The top outer edge of the scapula is narrower in this species compared to the bulky acromion of M. lewis.
 The acrocoracoid process is dorsally shorter and the articular surface for the humerus was dorsally longer.
 The coracoid additionally differs through the origin of the biceps, which almost overlaps with the aforementioned articular surface of the humerus.
 These two elements are not nearly as close in M. lewis.
 The head of the humerus extends further distally and is less rounded.
-The incisura capitis isn't as deep as in the modern species, bicipital crest not as pronounced and the deltapectoral crest flaring less.
-The ventral condyle isn't as rounded as in M. lewis and the lateral condyle smaller as a whole.
+The incisura capitis is not as deep as in the modern species, its bicipital crest not as pronounced, and the deltapectoral crest flares less.
+The ventral condyle is not as rounded as in M. lewis, and the lateral condyle smaller as a whole.
 The processus flexorius does not reach as far distally.
-The ulna has a smaller, less concave dorsal condyle and the rim of this element is more rounded.
-The tuberculum Lig. collateralis ventralis is much smaller than the shelf-like projection of Lewis's woodpecker.
+The ulna has a smaller, less concave dorsal condyle, and the rim of this element is more rounded.
+The tuberculum lig. collateralis ventralis is much smaller than the shelf-like projection of Lewis's woodpecker.
 The depression caused by the brachialis muscle is shallow and not as pronounced.
-The radius has tendon furrows that are well defined on both sides of the bones, while in M. lewis this is only visible on one of the sides.
+The radius has tendon furrows that are well defined on both sides of the bones, while in M. lewis, this is only visible on one of the sides.
 Several elements of the carpometacarpus are relatively broader or more robust than in other species.

 The hindlimbs are also known.
 The femur has a short neck.
 The intercondylar notch of the tibiotarsus is narrow, which matches the tall intercondylar eminence found on the tarsometatarsus.
 The medial condyle protrudes less towards the front, while the lateral condyle's anterolateral element does not extend as far towards the sides.
 The cnemial crest extends straight towards the side, while it flares in Lewis's woodpecker.

 Melanerpes shawi was similar in size to the extant Lewis's woodpecker, which is the largest member of the genus Melanerpes.